 - Hamilton helped Washington draft and edit his Farewell Address in 1798.
-The Address started the tradition of a two-term Presidency and established peaceful, voluntary transition of power in the United States.
+The Address started the tradition of a two-term Presidency and established a peaceful, voluntary transition of power in the United States.
 It is still read every year to the Senate at noon on Washington’s birthday, a tradition started by Abraham Lincoln in 1862.

 Fun Facts About Thomas Jefferson: